JuanitaOramas/CNYT-CLASSICAL-TO-QUANTUM-LIBRARY/README.md

 ### Prerequisites

--Python version 3.7 or higher
+  - Python version 3.7 or higher
--Matplotlib and numpy libraries
+  - Matplotlib and numpy libraries
--Git
+  - Git

 ### Installing

 The instructions to use this library step by step.

 1. Copy the link of the repository:
     - Get into the main git of the repository.
     - Copy the URL of the repository by clicking the code button and copy button.
     - Create a folder where you want to save the repository and open it.
     - Right click in the folder and use the option "Git Bash Here".
     - Right click in the folder and use the option "Git Bash Here".

 2. Use the following command to copy the repository
     - Right click in the folder and use the option "Git Bash Here". git clone
     - Then the repository will be in your new folder ready to use it.

 ## Running the tests